keco1249/jStately/README.md

 logic.
 But the provided EqualityTransition implementation will appeal to users whose transitions are based simply on whether an input is equal to a particular value.

-The project also contains a (currently less-than-well-tested) Transition implementation, MvelTransition, that determines its validity for a given input by evaluating an [MVEL](http://mvel.codehaus.org/) expression.
-MvelTransition was developed while experimenting with the idea of parsing human-readable text (e.g., XML) to build state graphs that have transitions with arbitrary validity tests.
-I ultimately found wrapping MVEL in XML to be too cumbersome for my tastes but a domain-specific language (DSL) for defining state graphs may still be worth looking into.